bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+Document Object Model, allows us to manipulate data in the browser.
 2. What is an event?

+doing something to the page, ie clicking, scrolling, the page loading, etc.

 3. What is an event listener?

+a listener executes code when a specified event occurs.

 4. Why would we convert a NodeList into an Array?

+So that you have access to array methods.

 5. What is a component?

+a piece of the webpage we build

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.